Table of Contents

-The original design and intent for SWIFT was to create a way for banks to communicate faster and more securely among themselves.
+The original design and intent of SWIFT was to create a way for banks to communicate faster and more securely among themselves.
 Particularly in relation to processing international payments.
 The word “communicate” is always used because SWIFT is simply a messenger between banks.
+SWIFT money does not exist.
 It channels the message enclosing payment instructions from the issuing bank (i.e. the payor) to the remitting bank (i.e. the beneficiary/receiver).

 All banks engaged in a SWIFT transfer will move funds from one account to another based on an underlying network of Nostro and Vostro accounts.
 This refers to accounts that banks have opened up with each other for the sole purpose of executing SWIFT transactions.

 To make a SWIFT transaction, follow these steps:

 - Contact your bank: Provide them with the details of the transaction.
 This includes the recipient’s name, bank name, account number, amount, currency, and any other relevant information.

 - Complete the required forms: Your bank will provide you with the necessary forms to initiate the SWIFT transaction.
 These forms will typically include information on the originator and beneficiary of the transaction, the amount to be transferred, and the currency involved.